 The webinars are hosted via Zoom and will make use of Google Jamboard.
 You do not need a Zoom account or Google account to participate, but you will need an email address and a reasonable internet connection.
 You do not need to be a computer expert, but you should be comfortable with web browsing and basic computer functions.
 You can attend as many of the webinars as you would like, but you must register for each one individually.
-Each seminar will be run more than once, so you only need to attend a single one-hour session for each topic to access all the content.
 The webinars are intended to be interactive, so it is expected that you will participate throughout.
 You will be able to access the content on the Jamboard after the webinar, to use as a helpful guide when you come to put your new skills into practice.

 The webinars will cover the following topics: